How secure is the Southwest border?

 How much does each Border Patrol apprehension cost the American taxpayer?

-Approximately $12,250 per apprehension.
-With the significant increase in Border Patrol personnel and a large decrease in unlawful border crossings over the past two decades, the average annual number of apprehensions made by each Border Patrol agent dropped from 182 in FY 2000 to only 16 in FY 2017.
-As mentioned above, the Border Patrol’s budget increased from about $1 billion to nearly $3.8 billion over the time period.
+Approximately $10,800 per apprehension.
+With the significant increase in Border Patrol personnel and a large decrease in unlawful border crossings over the past two decades, the average annual number of apprehensions made by each Border Patrol agent dropped from 182 in FY 2000 to only 24 in FY 2018.
+At the same time, the Border Patrol’s budget increased from about $1.1 billion in FY 2000 to $3.8 billion in FY 2017 and to nearly $4.3 billion in FY 2018, a record-level of funding.

-As the number of people crossing the border has declined, the amount spent by the Border Patrol per apprehension at the border has increased considerably.
-While U.S. taxpayers spent an average of $630 per Border Patrol apprehension in FY 2000, that number rose to $12,250 in FY 2017 – an increase of almost 2,000 percent.
+As the number of people crossing the border has declined, the amount spent by the Border Patrol per apprehension at the nation’s borders has increased considerably.
+While U.S. taxpayers spent an average of $656 per Border Patrol apprehension in FY 2000, that number rose to $10,831 in FY 2018 – an increase of about 1,650 percent.
 The marginal cost of an additional border apprehension has skyrocketed, even as the overall trend of unlawful crossings has gone down, suggesting that a shift in border security policies could yield significant savings to taxpayers.

 Does separating parents from children deter border crossings?